 Analysis

-Essays that make the Goose Group operating thesis explicit: judgment becomes infrastructure, useful capabilities beat abstract systems, visible work is governable work, and small cohesive teams can build with unusual leverage.
+Essays that make the Goose Group operating thesis explicit: judgment becomes infrastructure, useful capabilities beat abstract systems, visible work is governable work, small cohesive teams can build with unusual leverage, and not every valuable thing should be turned into an extractive asset.

 The Trendline

-Read together, these pieces move from thesis to operating model.
+Read together, these pieces move from thesis to operating model to cultural posture.
 Start with encoded judgment: AI is only useful when it carries a point of view.
 Then move to the 90% threshold: cheap software makes small, human-reviewed capabilities worth building before a platform exists.
 Observability explains how leaders govern that bottom-up work without killing it.
-How We Build shows what happens when a useful capability earns its way into durable infrastructure.
-The final essay is a provocation about why cohesion and small-team leverage matter when large organizations lose time to coordination.
+Emergent Software Development shows how a workbench lets real use become the specification.
+How We Build explains what happens when that capability earns durable infrastructure.
+Elite Overproduction is a provocation about why cohesion and small-team leverage matter when large organizations lose time to coordination.
+Gift, Not Asset explains why the company should sometimes make generous, symbolically charged things without immediately converting them into leverage.

 Essays